vmagnin/exploring_coarrays/README.md

 | Co_sum               |   4.16   |  9.29   |         |
 | Co_sum steady        |   8.18   | 10.94   |         |

+### Further optimization

-Further optimization: with gfortran, the `-flto` *([standard link-time optimizer](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html))* compilation option has a strong effect on this algorithm: for example, with the `co_sum` version the CPU time with 4 images falls from 4.16 s to 2.38 s!
+With gfortran, the `-flto` *([standard link-time optimizer](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html))* compilation option has a strong effect on this algorithm: for example, with the `co_sum` version the CPU time with 4 images falls from 4.16 s to 2.38 s!

 # Bibliography